referrerpolicy=no-referrer-when-downgrade

 Consider the fact that in principle, an offchain worker code written using the above API is no different than an equivalent written with an actual offchain interaction library, such as Polkadot-JS, or any of the other ones listed here.

 They can both read from the state, and have no means of updating the state, other than the route of submitting an extrinsic to the chain.
 Therefore, it is worth thinking twice before embedding a logic as a part of Substrate’s offchain worker API.
-Does it have to be there? can it not be a simple, actual offchain application that lives outside of the chain’s WASM blob?
+Does it have to be there?
+Can it not be a simple, actual offchain application that lives outside of the chain’s WASM blob?

 Some of the reasons why you might want to do the opposite, and actually embed an offchain worker API into the WASM blob are: